Torf - Brand Identity Design

 Board for freelance & contract work

-I'm very excited to share the latest brand identity i created for Torf, an unique, energetic and bold clothing line aimed at young people.
+Here's part of the brand identity we created for Torf, an unique, energetic and bold clothing line aimed at young people.

-Torf is based on Nassau, Bahamas but will have a global audience, their name was derived from the initials of the CEO's name - Torique Farrington.
+Torf is based in Bahamas but will have a global audience, their name was derived from the initials of the CEO's name - Torique Farrington.

 Together with the client, we decided to create a simple wordmark that conveys movement, energy and, if you look with enough attention, a t-shirt on the first letter 👕